zhyde23/Microsoft-Movies-Project/README.md

 # Microsoft-Movies-Project - Zachary and Vikas
-This Project Repository consists of the following files:

 #  Our Goal:
 1. The project aims to analyze movie data provided by several sources and provide insight on business expansion into the movie production business